brandur/sorg/content/drafts/webhooks.md

 Web servers are absolutely ubiquitous across every conceivable programming language and framework which means that everyone can receive a webhook, and without pulling down any unusual dependencies.

-Webhooks are _accessible_ in a way that more exotic technologies are not.
+Webhooks are _accessible_ in a way that more exotic technologies may never be, and that by itself is a pretty good reason to use them.

 ## The road ahead (#road-ahead)